paulinevos/money/README.md

 # About this fork
-This fork was made purely for purposes of practicing Git during an interactive workshop called _Git Legit_.
+This cool fork was made purely for purposes of practicing Git during an interactive workshop called _Git Legit_.

 # Setup instructions